EQAR/deqar-docs/docs/data_submission.md

 You can use one of the sample CSV files below as a starting point and adjust it to your needs.
 Please bear in mind the following:

- - The template file is provided on Google Docs as well as in Microsoft Excel and Open Document Formats. **It needs to be saved in CSV format for upload to DEQAR** (see notes below).
+ - The template file is provided in Microsoft Excel and Open Document Formats, as well as viewable on-line. **It needs to be saved in CSV format for upload to DEQAR** (see notes below).
  - The first worksheet includes *all* possible column names you could use in a CSV file, with the respective requirement/validation notes as comments.
 These comments will disappear as you save the file in CSV format.
  - The subsequent worksheets include more condensed examples with sample data, including those columns that will typically be used in reports concerning institutions, programmes or joint programmes.
  - You need to include all columns you might need in at least one of your reports, but they can stay empty in those lines where they are not applicable.